Food Corner

 How I dry rice when I don’t have a private garden or if I don’t get direct sunlight?

 But I found the solution.
-I use this method from many years and it is successful not only to dry cooked rice, but for other food such as Bitter gourd.
+I use this method for many years and it is successful not only to dry cooked rice but for other food such as Bitter gourd.

-Spread your leftover rice in a flat plate.
+Spread your leftover rice on a flat plate.

-Allow it to dry for few days or weeks until rice is completely dried.
+Allow it to dry for a few days or weeks until the rice is completely dried.

 Make sure to mix the rice daily to avoid any fungus or wet bottom.

-If you are not ready to make any snack, keep this rice in a tight container inside the fridge.
+If you are not ready to make any snacks, keep this rice in a tight container inside the fridge.

 While one batch is drying, you can use another plate to dry another batch of leftover rice.